How to Install Grafana on Ubuntu Linux

 Install Grafana Package

-To install Grafana, you can go and download its .deb package file and install it locally on the Ubuntu server.
+To install Grafana, you can download its .deb package file and install it locally on the Ubuntu server.
 However, if you want to quickly and easily upgrade to newer software versions, you will want to add its official APT repository to Ubuntu.

 To add its APT repository to Ubuntu, run the commands below to import its repository GPG key.